endangereddataweek/endangereddataweek.org/_events/2018-02-28-prepare-now-to-survive-your-personal-digital-dark-age.md

 excerpt: >
   All digital files are vulnerable to decay and loss.
 Sometimes a hard drive fails or a file becomes corrupted.
 But we can also lose files due...
 location_city: "Michigan State University"
-location_physical: "Digital Scholarship Lab - MSU Library 2W"
+location_physical: "Michigan State University Library - Digital Scholarship Lab (2W)"
 title: "Prepare Now to Survive Your Personal Digital Dark Age"
 author: "Scout Calvert"
 website: ""